kaazing/gateway/doc/enterprise-shield/p_enterprise_shield_config.md

 Walkthrough: Configure Enterprise Shield™  ![This feature is available in KAAZING Gateway - Enterprise Edition](../images/enterprise-feature.png)
 ===========================================

-In this walkthrough, you will learn how to deploy a maximum security Enterprise Shield™ configuration, which is a recommended configuration for Enterprise Shield™ because it provides end-to-end security.
-This architecture, referred to as Use Case 3 in [Common Enterprise Shield™ Use Cases](c_enterprise_shield_use_cases.md), provides secure communication over the Web that uses TLS between the client and the DMZ Gateway (described in Use Case 2) and drastically reduces the attack vectors in the DMZ, creating an ultra-secure environment with which to deploy services over the public Web.
+In this walkthrough, you will learn how to deploy a maximum security Enterprise Shield™ configuration, which is a recommended configuration for Enterprise Shield because it provides end-to-end security.
+This architecture, referred to as Use Case 3 in [Common Enterprise Shield Use Cases](c_enterprise_shield_use_cases.md), provides secure communication over the Web that uses TLS between the client and the DMZ Gateway (described in Use Case 2) and drastically reduces the attack vectors in the DMZ, creating an ultra-secure environment with which to deploy services over the public Web.

-This walkthrough is part of [Configure Enterprise Shield™ for KAAZING Gateway](o_enterprise_shield_checklist.md) that links to all Enterprise Shield™ topics, including those that describe the concepts behind Enterprise Shield™ and Gateway topologies.
+This walkthrough is part of [Configure Enterprise Shield for KAAZING Gateway](o_enterprise_shield_checklist.md) that links to all Enterprise Shield topics, including those that describe the concepts behind Enterprise Shield and Gateway topologies.

 This walkthrough describes the following subjects: